About Dubai Airport

 Dubai Airport in the UAE is the busiest airport on the entire Arabian Peninsula.
 It’s home to the largest passenger and cargo hub in the world, and it serves more than 220 flights to 62 international destinations (including six domestic destinations), carrying more than 80 million passengers annually.

-All foreign flights departing from Dubai Airport are subjected to full security screening, while all domestic flights departing from Dubai City Airport are subjected to full security screening.
+Dubai Airport has full security screening for all international flights, and Dubai City Airport has full security screening for all domestic flights.
 Dubai Airport is open to international flights up to 23,000 feet, and there’s no restriction on flying up to the maximum destination height of 25,000 feet.

 Dubai City is the UAE’s second-largest city.
 It’s about four times the size of Dubai Airport and has nine airports, making it a transit airport.
 Dubai City Airport is just six miles from Dubai International Airport, and it’s within 30 minutes of Dubai’s city center by the Airport Express Train.